chrystalme/chrystalme/README.md

 <div align="center">
   <p>Hello there 👋 , I am Chrys.</p>
-  <p> Full-Stack Developer.
+  <p> Full-Stack Web Developer.
 I live in Lebanon and I am open to learn new technologies.
 Looking for opportunity anywhere it exists.
-Remote Work is the future of work and collaboration brings software and knowledge together.
+Remote work is the future of work and collaboration brings software and knowledge together.
 I am an advocate of clean energy and sustainable living.</p>

   ![Github Stats](https://github-readme-stats.vercel.app/api?username=Chrystalme&count_private=true&show_icons=true&theme=light)